Drag

 What are the strengths of RFID?

-• Increased security as the data held within the tags requires specialist equipment to access it
+• Increased security, as the data held within the tags requires specialist equipment to access it

 • If using stand-off RFID readers, no human element for scanning is needed